 Ephrat does her best to see how everything makes sense and Winston does his best to prove that everything is nonsense.
 In the process both learn from the religious, literary and philosophical texts they explore.

 My co-host Ephrat Livni holds degrees in Journalism, Islamic Studies and Law.
 She served in the US Peace Corps in West Africa and wrote for ABC News online, The Jerusalem Report and financial newswires.
 Her fashion designs have been featured on the New York Times Sunday Styles page.
+She currently reports on science, law, and culture for Atlantic Media.
 Ephrat blogs about writing, style and technology at:

-For a free excerpt of her upcoming novel Too Long Don't Read, a lovely piece of literary fiction about reading, mega-corporations and work in the near future; email her at:
+Read her novel Too Long Don't Read, a lovely piece of literary fiction about reading, mega-corporations and work in the near future on her website; email her at: